 The choreography and practice of the dance steps, design and creation of the intricate costumes, and building of the parade floats is a complex and expensive business, but the end result is a fantastic display of colour, rhythm and dance that can literally take your breath away.

 Judges at strategic points along the kilometre-long (half mile) parade route score the competitors on everything from their passion, discipline and costumes to music and dance choreography.

 Which parade will we attend?

-Tickets for the Sambadrome are available through Tucan Travel and are included in the Rio Carnival package.
-We offer sector 13 tickets and sector 11 tickets for the Sunday evening.
+Tickets for the Sambadrome are available through Tucan Travel and are included in the Rio Carnival packages and tour extensions.
+We offer sector 11 and sectors 7 or 9 tickets for the Sunday evening.
 These sectors are free seating and allow you to choose your vantage point.
-Sector 13 is at the end of the Sambadrome pista (parade route) which also gives you the unique opportunity to ‘recycle’ the costumes left behind by carnival dancers!

 If you want to go to the Sambadrome on the Monday night as well, we can help you arrange tickets locally (if available).
 During the rest of the week you can choose to attend a variety of street parties, themed balls and special events.

-The Sambadrome parade ground is really only a short walk from our Rio Carnival hotels.
-If you are visiting the carnival with a group tour or on one of our independent travel packages, you will be met at your hotel at a by a Tucan Travel tour leader or representative at a fixed time and accompanied to the Sambadrome.
+The Sambadrome parade ground is walking distance from our Rio Carnival hotels.
+If you are visiting the carnival with a group tour or on one of our packages, you will be met at your hotel at a by a Tucan Travel tour leader or representative at a fixed time and accompanied to the Sambadrome.

 - The parade goes on from 9pm till about 8am the next morning in the hours of darkness.
 The reason for this is that samba is a very physical activity so it's not possible for the parades to happen in the full heat of the day.
 You may well have the energy to party all night, however, if you get worn out you can leave at any time.